 We need you to design two new logos.
 Why you?
 Because when it comes to environmental awareness, we believe that the world’s youth is savvier and more connected than any generation that’s gone before.

 We also believe that by bringing together young people from across the globe, we can make change happen; change that can bring with it a positive impact on the planet and its living things.

 Everyone’s familiar with the recycle logo aren’t they?
 This brilliant icon has worked hard for fifty years, and encouraged the world to embrace recycling.
 Yet today, life is more complicated, the planet's more crowded and there are many more ways to recycle.
-But it’s not enough, life has become a lot more complicated and the planet a lot more crowded.
 One cycle can no longer work alone, which is why we need your help creating two new revolutionary logos ...

 Everyone’s familiar with the recycle logo aren’t they?
 This brilliant icon has worked hard for fifty years, and encouraged the world to embrace recycling.
-But it’s not enough, life has become a lot more complicated and the planet a lot more crowded.
 One cycle can no longer work alone, so now we need help!

 Upcycling is the process of repurposing something old to make it useful again and Lifecycling is the donation of organs to help others live.
 They are vital to the environment and sustaining life and by creating logos for them we hope to inspire revolutionary change.

 Your mission, should you choose to accept it, is to help create these two new logos, kick-start the revolution and help save life on our planet.
 It’s that simple!
 Better still, you could win £5,000 for you and your school.
 That’s £2,500 for you or your team and £2,500 for your school.

 it’s quick and easy!